janbodnar/Raku-Examples/basics.md

 ```

 The `try/CATCH` construct handles exceptions.
 Different exception
-types can be caught with specific `when` clauses.
-Use `die` to
+types can be caught with specific when clauses.
+Use die to
 throw custom exceptions.
+Note that operations like division by zero
+return Failure objects, which only throw exceptions when accessed
+(e.g., via say or assignment to another variable).
+This allows
+deferred error handling.

 ## Basic classes